Bankruptcy Canada - Canadian Bankruptcy Information.

-Search for Bankruptcy Trustees by Province or Territory.
+Search for Insolvency Trustees by Province or Territory.

 Click on the map to find Canadian trustees in bankruptcy:

-One of the main purposes of Insolvency Law is to give a person, who is hopelessly burdened with debt, a fresh start by wiping out his or her debts.
+One of the main goals of the insolvency law in Canada is to give a person who is hopelessly burdened with debt, a chance for a fresh start by wiping out his or her debts.